Logo Icon

 Ans: The four types of cash books are as follows.

-Check out the important question and answers for bank reconciliation statement below.
+Check out the important questions and answers for the bank reconciliation statement below.

 Q) Define the bank reconciliation statement?